 Suzuki Vitara review - Engines, performance and drive

-Nimble handling makes the Vitara fun to drive - especially if you pick the 1.4 Boosterjet
+Nimble handling makes the Vitara fun to drive, while the 1.4 Boosterjet hybrid engine provides a decent turn of pace.

 The high-riding Suzuki Vitara backs up sprightly performance with agile and engaging handling.